maphew/zadam-trilium-wiki/Day notes.md

 ## Implementation

-Trilium has some special support for day notes in the form of [backend Script API](https://zadam.github.io/trilium/backend_api/BackendScriptApi.html) - see e.g. getDateNote() function.
+Trilium has some special support for day notes in the form of [backend Script API](https://zadam.github.io/trilium/backend_api/BackendScriptApi.html) - see e.g. getDayNote() function.

 Day (and year, month) notes are created with a label - e.g. `#dateNote="2018-08-16"` this can then be used by other scripts to add new notes to day note etc.